Why Pursue a Career in Partnership Roles?

 Head of Partnerships (Director of Partnerships)

-A Head of Partnerships is a strategic leader responsible for identifying, developing, and managing partnerships that align with a company's business objectives.
-They oversee the partnership team, negotiate deals, and ensure the successful execution of partnership initiatives.
+A Head of Partnerships (often titled Director of Partnerships) is a senior strategic leader responsible for identifying, developing, and managing a portfolio of partnerships that directly contribute to a company's business objectives.
+They lead and manage the partnership team, spearhead deal negotiations, and ensure the successful execution and optimization of all partnership initiatives.
+This is a critical partnership role for scaling a company's partner program.

 Estimated Salary: US: $108K - $168K per annum (source: Ziprecruiter)